RichardKF/richardkf.github.io/_pages/techWriting.md

 ## [Developer Guide for MoonBeam](https://richardkf.github.io/techWriting/faulk-moonbeam-guide.pdf)

-For this class assignment in API documentation, I was given the marketing material and developer notes for a hypothetical photo sharing app.
+For this class assignment in API documentation, I was given the marketing material, developer notes, and placeholder code for a hypothetical photo sharing app.
 My task was to synthesize that information and insert it seamlessly into a template (which was also provided).
+The Introduction, Use Cases, and API References sections are almost entirely my own work, although there were at least minor edits on almost every page.

 I made this in MS Word.